axibase/atsd/rule-engine/scripts.md

 ### Timeout

-The script must complete within the timeout defined in the `system.commands.timeout.seconds` property on the **Settings > Server Properties** page.
-The default timeout is **15 seconds**.
+The script must complete within the defined timeout.
+Default timeout is defined in the `system.commands.timeout.seconds` property on the **Settings > Server Properties** page, the default value is **15 seconds**.

+Change **Timeout, seconds** value to overwrite default timeout per rule. **Timeout, seconds** setting impacts scripts defined on **Scripts** tab and executed by `scriptOut` function.

-If the script fails to exit within the timeout limit, the script process is stopped with `SIGTERM` and the following text is added to the output:
+If the script fails to exit within the timeout limit, the script process is stopped with `SIGTERM`, process returns code `143` and the following text is added to the output:

 ```txt
 Script terminated on timeout: {current timeout value}